Asian Markets Mostly Higher As Iran Fears Recede, Eyes On US Jobs - UrduPoint

 Asian Markets Mostly Higher As Iran Fears Recede, Eyes On US Jobs

-That has allowed dealers to resume their buying spree that had characterised business for the past few weeks, cheered by China and the US reaching a trade deal, central banks easing monetary policy and data pointing to an improved global outlook.
+That has allowed dealers to resume their buying spree that had characterised business for the past few weeks, cheered by China and the United States reaching a trade deal, central banks easing monetary policy and data pointing to an improved global outlook.

 "Even though we are hitting close to or near all-time highs, we still feel pretty excited about this market," Invesco strategist Timothy Horsburgh told Bloomberg TV.